getbowtied/Hook-Me-Up/README.txt

 * A change since the previous version.
 * Another change.

-= 0.5 =
-* List versions from most recent at top to oldest at bottom.

 == Upgrade Notice ==

 = 1.0 =
 Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.

-= 0.5 =
-This version fixes a security related bug.
-Upgrade immediately.

 == Arbitrary section ==